 You spend the night in your own bungalow, surrounded by tropical vegetation, a stone’s throw from the reserve.
 At the hotel you can rent a kayak and explore the wetlands.
 Another option is to book a tour with a small motorboat accompanied by a guide who will inform you in detail on the natural surroundings of Cano Negro.

 We stayed at Hotel de Campo.
 We had a great cabin and a nice tour with a friendly guide.

 Very beautiful!
 Booked a tour with only five people on a boat with a good guide.
 Recommended!

 The boat trip to Caño Negro was superb.
-We had a very skilled boatswain (Alfonso) who took the time to let us take pictures.
-The hotel owner also indicated the evening before that we could safely go for an hour longer at a small additional cost.
+We had a very skilled captain (Alfonso) who took the time to let us take pictures.
+The hotel owner also indicated the evening before that we could perfectly go for an hour longer at a small additional cost.
 We did this and had a great time!